Fayette County, West Virginia: Economy

 The county has a tradition of coal mining, which still serves as a primary source of employment in the area.
 A Georgia Pacific lumber mill has its home to the west of Mt.
 Hope, adjacent to U.S. Route 19.
 There exists a large metal alloy plant in Alloy.
 The Mount Olive Correctional Complex, West Virginia's only maximum security state prison, is also located in Fayette County.
 The economy has shifted significantly in recent years, with a large amount of money being spent in outdoor recreation and tourism.

+Health

+Fayette County operates a public health department.